-In April 2010, Enterprise Products Partners issued 13,800,000 common units (including an over-allotment of 1,800,000 common units) to the public at an offering price of \$35.55 per unit.
-Enterprise Products Partners used the net cash proceeds of approximately \$485.2 million (including a net capital contribution of approximately \$9.7 million from EPGP to maintain its 2% general partner interest) to pay a portion of its announced acquisition of assets from M2 Midstream LLC ("Momentum") and for general partnership purposes.
+In April 2010, we issued 13,800,000 common units (including an over-allotment of 1,800,000 common units) to the public at an offering price of \$35.55 per unit.
+We used the net cash proceeds of approximately \$485.2 million (including a net capital contribution of approximately \$9.7 million from EPGP to maintain its 2% general partner interest) to pay a portion of our announced acquisition of assets from M2 Midstream LLC ("Momentum") and for general partnership purposes.